Meer-Web/telegram_php_webhook/README.md

 /time
 /chatid
 /picture
+/gif

-You can easily add more in the case statement in the code.
+You can easily add more in the case statement in the code or make it do random images.